Madonna and Child with Riza

 A LONG HISTORY OF PRESERVING RELIGIOUS ART

 Oliver Brothers has a long history of preserving religious art, icon restoration, conservation for private clients, churches, museums and institutions.
-Some of the most notable projects include: restoration of the frescoes at the Kariye Camii in Istanbul (Turkey), restoration of the mosaics and frescos in Hagia Sophia in Constantinople (Istanbul, Turkey), conservation of Roman mosaic “The Antioch Mosaic ” at Worcester Art Museum, and restoration of mosaics and frescoes in St. Catherine’s Monastery, Mt.
+Some of the most notable projects include: restoration of the frescoes at the Kariye Camii in Istanbul (Turkey), restoration of the mosaics and frescoes in Hagia Sophia in Constantinople (Istanbul, Turkey), conservation of Roman mosaic “The Antioch Mosaic ” at Worcester Art Museum, and restoration of mosaics and frescoes in St. Catherine’s Monastery, Mt.
 Sinai (Egypt).

 Art restoration of the frescoes at the Kariye Camii Istanbul, Turkey